-If you want to understand more about the world in which we live, then you will definitely feel at home studying History.
+If you want to understand more about the world in which we live, then you will feel right at home studying History.

-Far from being a 'dead' subject, it makes connections through time and encourages you to take a long view of those connections.
+Far from being a 'dead' subject, it makes connections through time and encourages you to use the benefits of hindsight and perspective.

 Why choose Brock for History A Level?

 At Brock we have extensive electronic resources for studying History.
 We also subscribe to history journals such as the Modern History Review and History Today, which provide exam tips.

 Staff members are all history specialists.
 They also have experience as examiners, giving them excellent insights into what is required to achieve good grades.
 In fact, in recent years we have secured an incredible 100% pass rate.

 Teaching & learning

 This course is academically rigorous and challenging.
 However, our teachers are adept at dividing the course into manageable chunks to make your learning easier.